-With all that being said, pineapples are a nightmare to clean, which is why many people opt for one of those canned and sliced pineapple products found in supermarkets.
 However, manufacturers add a lot of sugar to the brining liquid, so it reduces the health benefits of natural pineapple.
 Why buy a canned pineapple full of sugar when you can just get a great pineapple corer and do it yourself in a breeze?
 With that in mind, let us take a look at some of the best pineapple cutters around.

 #1 – OXO Good Grips Stainless Steel Ratcheting Pineapple Slicer

 Let us start with the OXO Good Grips Pineapple Slicer.
 This pineapple corer or slicer is made of solid stainless steel, which is a great material for this sort of work, as it provides great durability and strength.
 It can accommodate pineapples of various sizes, and it features a really handy depth guide along the shaft, which tells you how far along you are which helps you avoid piercing the bottom of the pineapple (as that would create a big mess on your countertop!).
 This pineapple cutter also features a large and comfortable turning knob, which is coated in a non-slip material for convenience while coring.